✦ Verified Surgical Specialists — Pune

 Treatment ranges from dietary changes and creams for mild cases, to banding and sclerotherapy for Grade 1–2, to laser, stapler, or open surgery for Grade 3–4.
 The right treatment depends entirely on your grade and symptoms.

-ℹ️ Medically reviewed: Piles are one of the most common conditions in adults.
+ℹ️ Reviewed by Dr Udayraj Ghumre, General Physician | Piles are one of the most common conditions in adults.
 Rectal bleeding, even if likely from piles, should always be evaluated by a doctor to rule out other causes including inflammatory bowel disease or colorectal cancer.
-This content is for general information and is not a substitute for clinical examination.
+This content is for general information and is not a substitute for clinical examination. | This information is for general awareness only.

 Which grade are you likely at?